MVTOP: Multi-View Transformer-based Object Pose-Estimation: MV-BALL DATASET

 To evaluate the ability of a method to combine visual information from multiple views, we designed a dataset where single images can only result in ambiguous poses.
 To predict a correct pose, multiple views would have to be fused by necessity and therefore all single-view methods, as well as methods that naively fuse poses of single-view results, are expected to fail on this dataset.
 Existing datasets cannot highlight the nature of such ambiguous poses.
 In YCB-V \cite{xiangPoseCNNConvolutionalNeural2018}, objects such as a mug are ambiguous if the handle is not visible.
 As soon as the handle is visible, the pose can be correctly determined.
 In theory, this makes such objects solvable with a single view.
 No existing dataset contains objects that are ambiguous from multiple views.

 To allow for many ambiguous views, two hemispheres were extruded from a sphere at a relative angle of 90°, as can be seen in \cref{fig:mvball_example}.
 With this object, all views that do not include both hemispheres are ambiguous since the position of the second extruded hemisphere can only be guessed.
 To generate a dataset of ambiguous views, blenderproc \cite{denningerBlenderProcReducingReality2020} was used to place objects in scenes and let them fall to the floor together with random distractor objects.
 To avoid a bias in the dataset, the two hemispheres were modeled with no mass, which means the hemisphere would not rotate towards the ground due to the influence of gravity.
 This means that the two hemispheres do not always point towards the ground plane but also point upwards in the world, and a larger range of poses is covered.
 The resulting scenes were used to find camera poses in which only one of the two hemispheres is visible by setting pixel thresholds of how many pixels per hemisphere must be visible.
-In our setup, we used the thresholds to create test sets of different difficulty --- the easy test set with more than 300 pixels visibility and a hard test set with more than 10 pixels visibility, with a total image resolution of 640$\times$480 pixels.
+In our setup, we used two thresholds to create test sets of different difficulty --- the easy test set with more than 300 pixels visibility and a hard test set with more than 10 pixels visibility for one hemisphere.
+In both cases the second hemisphere is not visible at all.
+The images have a resolution of 640$\times$480 pixels.
 Our dataset consists of 112.042 images for training and 3853 or 3458 images for testing/evaluating with the easy or hard set, respectively.
 With multiple instances in one image, some of them might be solvable with one view, while others would not be solvable at all (if no hemisphere is visible).
 Therefore, every image in our dataset contains only one instance to ensure that the metric for such an image would be distinct.
+It can be noted that this dataset is only meant to showcase the true multi-view capabilities of pose estimation approaches while also dealing with self-occlusion

+Although this is a purely synthetic dataset, it is more than well-suited to benchmark holistic multi-view approaches and to emphasize on the use case of such pose ambiguities.
+A real-world dataset covering this scenario has yet to be generated.

-\section{MVTOP method}
+\section{MVTOP METHOD}